alberdingk-thijm/dnd/content/wiki/combat/wounds.md

 Each wound must be bound individually.

+While binding is taking place, the creature will cease to take damage from the wound.
 If the binding of a wound is interrupted, the wound will reopen and the binding must be started again from the beginning.

 #### Bandages